oslabs-beta/SurfQL/README.md

 ## Roadmap

+- [ ] Create schema file parsing support for different libaries, eg. GraphQL.js, graphql-yoga, etc.
-- [ ] Create a Postman type of panel that sits in VSCode
+- [ ] Create a Postman type of API that sits in VSCode
   - [ ] Create input fields for requests on the webview panel
   - [ ] Find a way to access to the developers DB or AP and return the data
-- [ ] Make the parser handle schemas created

 <!-- STEPS TO CONTRIBUTE -->

 ## Steps to Contribute

 Contributions really make the open source community an amazing place to learn, inspire, and create.
-Any contributions made to surfQL are ** appreciated**.
+Any contributions made to surfQL are **appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!